RECOMMENDATIONS

 Dr Marty Samuels - Video Atlas of the Detailed Neurological Examination.
 Dr Samuels, sadly no longer with us, was a fantastic educator, and this is a worthy series to watch.

-Dr Peter Johns' videos on vertigo.
+Dr Peter Johns' channel on vertigo and how to assess it.
 Dr Johns is an emergency physician who has great videos on the assessment of acute vertigo, including the proper use of HINTS testing, with examples of the signs.

 Radiology Tutorials.
 Masses of useful content - for example CT brain changes in acute ischaemic stroke.